 George Jacob Holyoake, a radical English social reformer and atheist, invented the word Secularism in 1851, propagandized its message, and struggled to raise the moral standards and material conditions of his countrymen.
 Yet for some unknowable reason, Holyoake has virtually vanished from history, unheard of by the public.
 There is no mention of his name in one of the most eminent of books on Secularism, Charles Taylor’s A Secular Age.

-In order to bring Holyoake the recognition he deserves, I have written his first modern biography: A RADICAL LIFE: George Jacob Holyoake, the Invention of Secularism, and the Making of the Modern World.
+In order to bring Holyoake the recognition he deserves, I have written his first modern biography: INVENTING SECULARISM: The Radical Life of George Jacob Holyoake.
 It will be published in Spring 2021 by McFarland & Co., USA.